-(b) Contractor employees are expected to have all training necessary to perform the functions specified in the contract, and will not be authorized to attend Buyer's customer-sponsored training or to directly charge the contract for other training unless the Contracting Officer determines that the training is Buyer's customer-unique and required to effectively perform the contract.

-(c) For contracts with cost-reimbursable contract line item numbers, the costs of contractor employee training and education are allowable as a direct charge against this contract only if approved in advance by the Contracting Officer.
-However, this determination of allowability shall not constitute a determination of the adequacy or approval of the contractor's disclosure statement, and such costs are only allowable as a direct charge to this contract so long as they continue to be set forth as direct charges to contracts in the contractor's approved disclosure statement.
+(b) Contractor employees are expected to have all training necessary to perform the functions specified in the contract, and will not be authorized to attend Buyer's customer-sponsored training or to directly charge the contract for other training unless the Contracting Officer determines that the training is Buyer's customer-unique and required to effectively perform the contract. (c) For contracts with cost-reimbursable contract line item numbers, the costs of contractor employee training and education are allowable as a direct charge against this contract only if approved in advance by the Contracting Officer.
+However, this determination of allowability shall not constitute a determination of the adequacy or approval of the contract so long as they continue to be set forth as direct charges to contracts in the contract so approved disclosure statement.